DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.8.2 Develop and document the scope and the plan
   - The BCP process has four main steps (Project scope and planning, Business Impact Analysis, Continuity planning, and Approval and implementation):
-    - **Project scope and planning**: Developing the project scope and plan starts with gaining support of the management team, making a business case (cost/benefit analysis, regulatory or compliance reasons etc.) and gaining approval to move forward.
+    - 🔴**Project scope and planning**: Developing the project scope and plan starts with gaining support of the management team, making a business case (cost/benefit analysis, regulatory or compliance reasons etc.) and gaining approval to move forward.
       - Next, you need to form a team with representatives from the business as well as IT.
 This will require an initial analysis of the Business organization to aid in the selection of team members
       - Next, start with a business continuity policy statement, then conduct a business impact analysis (see next item), and then develop the remaining components:
         - preventive controls